-Eric Bolling's son dies after father loses Fox News job
+Eric Bolling's son dies hours after father loses Fox News job

 The cause of death has not been announced.
 According to a family friend, an autopsy will not take place until Monday.

-Eric Chase Bolling was a freshman at the University of Colorado in Boulder.
+Eric Chase Bolling was starting his second year at the University of Colorado in Boulder.
 It is unclear if he died on or off campus.
 Local authorities did not immediately respond to requests for comment from CNN.

 His parents learned of the death late Friday night and flew to Colorado on Saturday morning.